Zoological Garden in Italy, and a member of the EAZA network

 The new World of Lemur facility in the final stages of completion will have the capabilities to aid in breeding conservation for lemurs, with the goal to contribute to maintaining the genetic diversity of a dwindling species.
 Following the debut of this new facility, Cougar Mountain Zoo will be looking into additional avenues in supporting lemur conservation, either through facilitation or participation.

-To develop sustainably ecotourism in Antongil Bay.
+To develop sustainable ecotourism in Antongil Bay in northeast Madagascar

 What is the mission of Arol Ecolodge?

-We intend to sustainably develop ecotourism in the Antongil Bay, Masoala, Makira, Nosy Mangabe
+We intend to sustainably develop ecotourism in the Antongil Bay, Masoala, Makira, Nosy Mangabe.

 We launched our Ecolodge concept on the western part of the Masoala Peninsula in 2001.
 The Statutes of AROL clearly establish the stated objective “to develop sustainably ecotourism in Antongil Bay”.
 Thus more than 4000 visitors shared our passion, the discovery of the exceptional terrestrial and marine biodiversity.
 We have been in charge of the school for about ten years.
 The village is supplied with hydroelectricity and running water via standpipes thanks to our contribution.
 Village associations gain direct benefits from ecotourism with our visitors.